Ann Garrett

 Darning samplers are considered by many to be a highly desirable type of needlework as they can present a stunning graphic while demonstrating very difficult and refined techniques.
 Students were taught to recreate specific weave structures; their darning samplers were proof of their accomplishments and served as a practical reference throughout their lifetime.

-Ann Garrett’s sampler is a fine example, one of three very similar darning samplers known to have been made in Bocking.
+Since medieval times, cloth has been produced in Bocking, which was in Essex, about 40 miles from London.
+In the 17th and 18th centuries, Huguenot artisans were weaving fine silk fabrics there.
+Ann Garrett’s sampler is a fine darning sampler, one of three very similar ones known to have been made in Bocking.
 One of the others is published as figure 124 in Averil Colby’s Samplers (B T Batsford Ltd, 1985) as the only darning sampler.
-These three attest to the fact that a teacher of considerable skill was working at that school, which was in Essex, about 40 miles from London.
+These three attest to the fact that a teacher of considerable skill was working at that school, and we feel there was likely a connection to the fine silk fabrics that had an important part of Bocking's culture for a great many years.

 Worked in silk on linen, it is in excellent condition and conservation mounted into a molded and painted frame.